We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Salt: adds flavor.

 - Eggs: adds stability, lift, and richness.

-- Buttermilk: reacts with the baking soda to help the cake rise; also keeps the cake moist.
+- Buttermilk: reacts with the baking soda to make it rise; also keeps it moist.

-- Lemon juice: reacts with the baking soda to help the cake rise; adds a lemon flavor.
+- Lemon juice: reacts with the baking soda to make it rise; adds a lemon flavor.

 - Lemon zest: adds additional lemon flavor.

 - Vanilla extract: adds additional sweetness and flavor.